About AARI

 Where it started.
 Why it matters.

 When students started showing up to learn, he didn't turn them away.
-He put them to work.
-Not on simulations.
-On the actual hardware.
-That's where AARI's core doctrine was born: you learn by doing, and doing means real systems.
+He invited them into hands-on learning using real equipment and guided projects.
+That's where AARI's approach was born: you learn by doing, and doing means working with real tools.

-The Garage Data Center became the AARI Systems Lab, a professional enterprise-grade facility purpose-built for training the next generation of AI infrastructure engineers.
+The Garage Data Center became the AARI Systems Lab, a nonprofit teaching lab built to expand access to hands-on learning in AI, robotics, and modern computing.
 The origin story stays, because it's true, and because it matters: this was built from scratch, by hand, out of conviction.
 Not venture capital.

 That ethos is baked into everything we teach.
 Students who come through AARI know what it feels like to build something from nothing.
 That's exactly how AARI was built.